cmu-phil/py-tetrad/README.md

 # News

-2024-1-26
+2024-3-11

-* Updated jar to Tetrad version 7.6.2.
+* Updated jar to Tetrad version 7.6.3 with modifications listed int eh forthcoming fixes.
-* Updated Javadocs to version 7.6.2.
 * Added methods in TetradSearch.py to run the Markov checker in Tetrad.
-* Added pseudoinverse options to relevant scores and tests in TetradSearch.py.
+* Updated ICA-LiNGAM, ICA-LiNG-D, and DirectLiNGAM.
+* Replaced bootstrapping code with new code.

 # Install